9 Ways to Ease Stress in a Long Distance Relationship

 And teamwork makes the dream work 🙌

 I’ll put this into more perspective.
-My Snowman and I have been dating for almost 4 years, and he jokingly said the other night, “We have been dating for 4 years and I have finally started to learn what to say”.
+Tuomas and I have been dating for almost 4 years, and he jokingly said the other night, “We have been dating for 4 years and I have finally started to learn what to say”.

 5. Give and Receive Love